A Guide To Cala Sisine, Sardinia: What To Know To Plan Your Visit

 DON’T TAKE SAND – Or pebbles, stones and shells: it’s forbidden and if you are ever caught with it you’ll be fined.
 Yes, it’s happened – many times indeed.

 TAKE YOUR TRASH BACK WITH YOU – Cala Sisine is not equipped with bins, so you will have to bring any trash you produce back home with you.
 The same goes for cigarette butts.
-It’s not ok to drop them in the sand or in the water.
+It’s not ok to drop them in the sand or in the water, ever.
+In fact, smoking is prohibited in all Sardinian beaches.

 THERE’S NO LIFEGUARD ON DUTY – And phone signal is weak.
 Keep this in mind!